How is stomach cancer diagnosed?

 This test can help find out if the cancer has spread to the lungs.
 It might also determine if there are any serious lung or heart diseases present.
 This test is not needed if a CT scan of the chest has been done.

-When looking for signs of stomach cancer, a doctor may order a blood test called a complete blood count (CBC) to look for anemia (which could be caused by internal bleeding).
-A fecal occult blood test may be done to look for blood in stool (feces).
+When looking for signs of stomach cancer, a doctor may order a blood test called a complete blood count (CBC) to look for anemia (which could be caused by the cancer bleeding into the stomach).
+A fecal occult blood test may be done to look for blood in stool (feces) that isn’t visible to the naked eye.

 The doctor might recommend other tests if cancer is found, especially if you are going to have surgery.
-For instance, blood tests will be done to make sure your liver and kidney functions are normal.
+For instance, blood tests will be done to make sure your liver and kidney functions are normal and that your blood clots normally.
 If surgery is planned or you are going to get medicines that can affect the heart, you may also have an electrocardiogram (EKG) and echocardiogram (an ultrasound of the heart) to make sure your heart is functioning well.